Wikipedia

 The uprising has sectarian undertones, though neither faction in the conflict has described sectarianism as playing a major role.
 The opposition is dominated by Sunni Muslims, whereas the leading government figures are Alawites, affiliated with Shia Islam.
 As a result, the opposition is winning support from the Sunni Muslim states, whereas the government is publicly supported by the Shia dominated Iran and the Lebanese Hezbollah.
 According to various sources, including the United Nations, up to 13,470–19,220 people have been killed, of which about half were civilians, but also including 6,035–6,570 armed combatants from both sides and up to 1,400 opposition protesters.
 Many more have been injured, and tens of thousands of protesters have been imprisoned.
 According to the Syrian government, 9,815–10,146 people, including 3,430 members of the security forces, 2,805–3,140 insurgents and up to 3,600 civilians, have been killed in fighting with what they characterize as "armed terrorist groups."
 To escape the violence, tens of thousands of Syrian refugees have fled the country to neighboring Jordan, Iraq and Lebanon, as well to Turkey.
 The total official UN numbers of Syrian refugees reached 42,000 at the time, while unofficial number stood at as many as 130,000.

-UNICEF reported that over 500 children have been killed, Another 400 children have been reportedly arrested and tortured in Syrian prisons.
+UNICEF reported that over 500 children have been killed in the 11 months until February 2012, Another 400 children have been reportedly arrested and tortured in Syrian prisons.
 Both claims have been contested by the Syrian government.
 Additionally, over 600 detainees and political prisoners have died under torture.
 Human Rights Watch accused the government and Shabiha of using civilians as human shields when they advanced on opposition held-areas.
 Anti-government rebels have been accused of human rights abuses as well, including torture, kidnapping, unlawful detention and execution of civilians, Shabiha and soldiers.
 HRW also expressed concern at the kidnapping of Iranian nationals.
 The UN Commission of Inquiry has also documented abuses of this nature in its February 2012 report, which also includes documentation that indicates rebel forces have been responsible for displacement of civilians.

-Being ranked 3rd last on the 2022 GPI and 5th highest in the 2023 Fragile States Index, Syria is one of the most dangerous places for journalists.
-Freedom of press is extremely limited, and the country is ranked 2nd worst in 2024 WPFI.
-Syria is the most corrupt country in the WANA region and was ranked the 2nd lowest globally on the 2022 CPI.
+Being ranked 8th last on the 2024 Global Peace Index and 4th worst in the 2024 Fragile States Index, Syria is one of the most dangerous places for journalists.
+Freedom of press is extremely limited, and the country is ranked 2nd worst in the 2024 World Press Freedom Index.
+Syria is the most corrupt country in the Middle East and was ranked the 2nd lowest globally on the 2023 Corruption Perceptions Index.
 The country has also become the epicentre of a state-sponsored multi-billion dollar illicit drug cartel, the largest in the world.
 The civil war has resulted in more than 600,000 deaths, with pro-Assad forces causing more than 90% of the total civilian casualties.
-The war led to a refugee crisis, with an estimated 7.6 million internally displaced people (July 2015 UNHCR figure) and over 5 million refugees (July 2017 registered by UNHCR), making population assessment difficult in recent years.
+The war led to a massive refugee crisis, with an estimated 7.6 million internally displaced people (July 2015 UNHCR figure) and over 5 million refugees (July 2017 registered by UNHCR).
 The war has also worsened economic conditions, with more than 90% of the population living in poverty and 80% facing food insecurity.

 The Arab League, the United States, the European Union states, the Gulf Cooperation Council states, and other countries have condemned the use of violence against the protesters.
 China and Russia have avoided condemning the government or applying sanctions, saying that such methods could escalate into foreign intervention.
 However, military intervention has been ruled out by most countries.
 The Arab League suspended Syria's membership over the government's response to the crisis, but sent an observer mission in December 2011, as part of its proposal for peaceful resolution of the crisis.
 The latest attempts to resolve the crisis has been made through the appointment of Kofi Annan, as a special envoy to resolve the Syrian crisis in the Middle East.
 Some analysts however have posited the partitioning the region into a Sunnite east, Kurdish north and Shiite/Alawite west.
 Twelve years into Syria's devastating civil war, the conflict appears to have settled into a frozen state.
 Although roughly 30% of the country is controlled by opposition forces, heavy fighting has largely ceased and there is a growing regional trend toward normalizing relations with the regime of Bashar al-Assad.